 top of page

-Ongoing Wind Noise Analysis
+Wind Noise Physics

 Investigating the acoustic and hydrodynamic sources of wind noise requires specialized equipment, careful experimental design, and sophisticated data analysis.